Mc-Zen/tidy/src/parse-module.typ

 ///
 /// The function documentation dictionaries contain the keys
 /// - `name`: The function name.
-/// - `description`: The function's docstring description.
+/// - `description`: The function's description.
 /// - `args`: A dictionary of info objects for each function argument.
 ///
 /// These again are dictionaries with the keys